Publikationen der RGK © DAI // Oliver Wagner

 Publication Guidelines

-The editorial staff at the RGK readily replies with information to questions concerning the publication of research results generally as well as specifically at the RGK.
-In addition to the RGK guidelines {link}, which also apply to other German-language journals, we also provide assistance on digitally publishing research data and furnish information on indexing as well as on rights of use and licenses.
+The RGK editorial office readily provides information on issues relating to the publication of research results in general as well as at the RGK in particular.
+In addition to the RGK guidelines, which also apply to other German-language journals, we also provide assistance on digitally publishing research data and furnish information on indexing as well as on rights of use and licenses.

-Authors, editors, and reviewers can consult our suggestions for authors as well as the RGK guidelines, or else contact the editorial staff in case of questions.
+Authors, editors, and reviewers can consult our recommendations for authors as well as the RGK guidelines for publications, or else contact the editorial staff in case of questions.
 Our aim is to assure for the highest possible scholarly, edititing, and printing standards.

 Assuring Quality

-The RGK's purpose is to continue to preserve its rank as one of the most renowned editors within international prehistoric and provincial Roman archaeology.
-With its journals and series it strives to reach both the scholarly community and the public in the best possible way with both facts and findings from current, interdisciplinary and theoretically comprehensive research.
-Submitted and acquired manuscripts are treated in compliance with the highest possible quality standards, which comprises peer reviewing next to the editors' evaluations on content and form.
-The scientific advisory boards furthermore also contribute to the upkeep of high quality standards.
+The RGK’s purpose is to continue to be one of the most renowned editors within international prehistoric and provincial Roman archaeology.
+With its journals and series it strives to reach both the scholarly community and the public in the best possible way with both facts and insights from current, interdisciplinary and theoretically comprehensive archaeological research.
+Submitted and acquired manuscripts are treated in compliance with the highest possible quality standards, which comprises peer reviewing next to the editors’ evaluations on content and form.
+The scientific advisory boards furthermore also contribute to constant quality assurance.
 Best possible print results, high image quality and first rate bookbinding too are highly prioritised.
 To this end, we work closely with external partners such as copy editors, typesetting offices, and book printers.
-In order to disseminate current research results as quickly as possible, however, we in addition to the traditional offset production also benefit from the advantages of digital printing and printing-on-demand as regards some issues, whilst yet again conserving the high quality standards.
+In order to disseminate current research results as quickly as possible, however, we in addition to offset production also utilise the advantages of digital printing and printing-on-demand for certain publications, while maintaining high quality standards.

 Scientific Advisory Boards

-A scientific advisory board, the so-called commission of the RGK advises the RGK on the development and implementation of its publication strategy.
-It may, for instance, recommend the approval of manuscripts for publication in the RGK's publication series.
+A scientific advisory board advises the RGK on the development and implementation of its publication strategy.
+It may, for instance, recommend the approval of manuscripts for publication in the RGK’s publication series.
 It furthermore since 2022 receives guidance from two scientific journal advisory boards.

 Members of the scientific advisory board of the journal 'Bericht der Römisch-Germanischen Kommission' are: